Main

 Built in functions

-• sqrt(x) - square root of x
+• sqrt(i) - square root of x

-• tan(x) - tangent of x
+• tan(i) - tangent of x

 • rnd() - returns values in the range: 0 <= Number < 1.0